Paula's Body Shop

 Prevention Motivator

-One thing I've noticed ...
-Aging can sometimes be the motivating factor behind shifting into prevention mode.
-Aging comes with too many surprises due to our culture's avoidance of talking about what's real with us.
-Yet, whatever it takes for a shift to prevention mode, be grateful, for prevention smooths out the harsher ripples of living!
+Aging can be a potent motivating factor for shifting into prevention mode.
+Aging comes with too many surprises due to our culture's avoidance of talking about what's real.
+Whatever it takes to shift into prevention mode, be grateful, for prevention smooths out the harsher ripples of living!

 Originally published: 8/19/2014